Dr. Laura Flores Shaw

 White Paper Press

 Dr. Laura Flores Shaw is the lead editor, writer, and founder of White Paper Press.
-She holds bachelors and masters degrees in psychology and is currently working towards a doctorate in education with a specialization in mind, brain, and teaching.
+An education researcher with a doctorate from Johns Hopkins University, Dr. Shaw specializes in mind, brain, and teaching.
 Her current research focuses on exploration of normalization in practice and how Montessori teachers' knowledge of normalization influences their teacher efficacy beliefs and behaviors with students.
 She also seeks to align the field of education with the research on sensorimotor development as it is intertwined with the development of cognition.
-Previously, Dr. Shaw briefly worked as a family therapist in the public school system where she realized her desire to work on the prevention rather than intervention side of mental health.
+Previously, Dr. Shaw briefly worked as a family systems therapist in the public school system where she realized her desire to work on the prevention rather than intervention side of mental health.
 That led her to revive a failing Montessori school where she helped to create environments that allow children to flourish.
-In 2014, she retired from school administration to focus on advocating at a broader level for frameworks that can improve the lives of children and their families.
+In 2014, she left school administration to focus on advocating for educational and family systems frameworks that can improve the lives of children and their families.
 In addition to her research, Dr. Shaw also writes, speaks, and consults internationally on education, brain development, and parenting.

 Science Advisory Editors